Halocrea/infinite-obs-player-detect/README.md

 ## Player name, color, both

 Once running, the program will save the current PoV's side ("Red" or "Blue") and playername individually in `side.txt` and `player.txt`, but also combined in `side_and_player.txt`.

-## How to Download & use

-Go to the [Release page](https://github.com/Halocrea/infinite-obs-player-detect/releases) and follow the instructions of the latest release.